tachiyomiorg/website/src/help/guides/tracking.md

 :::

 ### How do I see which manga I have or have not tracked in my library?
-Go to <Navigation item="library"/> → Tap <Navigation item="filter"/> on the top right → Go to the Filter tab and toggle Tracked.
+Go to <NavigationText item="library"/> → Tap <NavigationText item="filter"/> on the top right → Go to the Filter tab and toggle Tracked.
 If you are logged into more than one tracker, toggle the tracker you want to include or exclude.